nkoehring/kakoune-todo.txt/README.md

 Easier editing of todo.txt files in Kakoune.
 Includes highlighting and typical commands to manipulate items.

-The master branch should work with the newest tagged version of Kakoune (currently [v2018.04.13](https://github.com/mawww/kakoune/tree/v2018.04.13)).
-Please check out the [v9999.99.99](https://github.com/nkoehring/kakoune-todo.txt/tree/v9999.99.99) tree for compatibility with Kakounes unstable version.
+The master branch should work with the release version of Kakoune (currently [v2019.01.20](https://github.com/mawww/kakoune/tree/v2019.01.20)).
+I'm currently not checking for compatibility with Kakounes unstable version.

 ## Highlighting